 So, before you even think about making that large purchase, take a step back and ask yourself these questions before swiping your credit card:

 Before anything else, consider if the purchase that you want to make it a necessity or a want.
-If it’s a household item like a washer that needs to be replaced, then it is a need.
-However, if it is something like the new model phone that was just released, and your current mobile is working properly, then it might be best to put your plans on hold.
+If it’s a household item like a washer that needs replacing, then it is a need.
+However, if it is something like a new release phone, and your current mobile is working correctly, then it might be best to put your plans on hold.

 Being able to determine if something is a need or a want is the difference between going broke, and having enough in your bank account to live a comfortable life.